phillip-olshausen/Sequence-to-Sequence-learning-and-CTC-for-Automatic-Music-Transcription/README.md

 2. **Seq2Seq transcription with additive attention** — event-token sequence modeling

 Both approaches take raw audio as input and aim to recover symbolic musical structure (pitch, onset, offset, duration).
-All experiments, models, preprocessing, decoding, and visual analysis are implemented in a **single Jupyter notebook**, which contains a **fully documented, block-by-block explanation of the entire codebase**.
+All experiments, models, preprocessing, decoding, and visual analysis are implemented in a **single Jupyter notebook**, which contains a **fully documented, block-by-block explanation of the entire codebase** (note that the CTC notebook is currently being updated and is therefore incomplete.
+The Seq2Seq Notebook, however is complete).

 ---